 4. Electric Pet Dog Interactive Puppy

-This one has a bump and go feature, so if it hits something it will turn and keep going, and it has various functions including singing and sleeping that are activated with touch.
+This toy dog has a bump and go feature, so if it hits something it will turn and keep going, and it has various functions including singing and sleeping that are activated with touch.
 It comes with 3 x AA batteries supplied, and is a perfectly decent gift for a little girl.
-While customer reviews are generally very much in favour of this toy – with value for money mentioned more than a couple of times – there are some complaints that it doesn’t work, or that the batteries run out quickly.
+While customer reviews are generally very much in favour of this robotic dog – with value for money mentioned more than a couple of times or that the batteries run out quickly.

 - Plastic dog

 - Barks, walks, makes sounds and nods

 - Concerns about general quality and poor battery life

 5. Animagic Woofles My Playful Puppy

 Another of the interactive dog plush toy models, this one is very cute and and looks a bit like a real pet or a real puppy, Woofles is a cute puppy toy that will start making noises if you stroke his head, and has a bone toy that he also responds to.
 He’s nicely made and a decent price at somewhere between £20 and £30, and he walks alongside the child barking or making other noises like a real dog, and also performs a variety of other movements when commanded.